alibukhari6728/Optence/README.md

 ### Part 1: OptCNN

 Optimizing Inference Performance for a Deep Convolutional Neural Network, supported by profiling with Nsight-Systems.

+This part has been completed and documented in optCNN.ipynb

 Target Frameworks:
 - PyTorch